-- 26. Board members are expected to attend all meetings of the Board.
+Board Members are expected to attend all scheduled monthly meetings of the Board.
 Any member who must be absent from a meeting must advise the Secretary in advance.
-In any event, absence from three consecutive meetings of the Board will result in the member's disqualification from the Board unless the member is 'excused for cause' by a motion of the Board - 27.
+In any event, absence from three consecutive scheduled meetings (according to the Public Libraries Act, section 13 (c)) will result in the member's disqualification from the Board unless the member is 'excused for cause' by a motion of the Board.

 The Secretary shall record the names of members in attendance in each meeting of the Board and of its committees.